Which country is cheaper, Portugal or Switzerland?

 Switzerland is a popular place that is full of things to see and experience.
 Make sure you spend some time hiking while you're in the area.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
 Take your pick from the many activities offered here.

 Visitors enjoy the food, scuba diving and snorkeling, and water sports when visiting the charming destination of Portugal.
 It's a great spot for a beach vacation.
 This country offers something for everyone.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

 Switzerland is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Switzerland, five days is sufficent for most.
 The entire region has so many activities, and you'll want time to do everything.

-Visitors enjoy the scuba diving and snorkeling, water sports, and beaches when visiting the captivating destination of Portugal.
+Visitors enjoy the scuba diving and snorkeling, water sports, and beaches when visiting the vibrant destination of Portugal.
 You'll find plenty of activities on the beach.
 Many people spend five days here.If you enjoy all that's offered here, then five days is just the right amount of time to spend here.
 The length of your trip often depends on your style of travel.

 Switzerland is a great place to explore.
 It is common to spend one week here.
 Many visitors also spend a good bit of time in the national parks.
 One week is a great amount of time to relax and see the many things that Switzerland has to offer.
 This country offers something for everyone.